Material Insights

 Now that we are getting pure PET at the output, it is time to set the proper settings for the mixture.
 Every PET bottle is made from a different batch, and it is vital to fine-tune the settings to get a perfect filament as output.
 The aim is to achieve a round filament which has no air bubbles and has a consistent diameter.
 Below are the various settings which you are able to modify.

-Temperatures of heaters
+Temperatures of Heaters

 Try to change the temperature of each heater in the interval step of 5oC.
 Check the filament for the required product.